home-assistant/developers.home-assistant/docs/lovelace_index.md

 sidebar_label: Introduction
 ---

+> This is an experimental feature.
+Configuration might change in future versions.

-Starting with Home Assistant 0.72, we're experimenting with a way of defining your user interface.
+Starting with Home Assistant 0.72, we're experimenting with a new way of defining your interface.
 We're calling it the Lovelace UI.

-The aproach is fundamentally different from the current approach.
+The Lovelace UI is:

+ - **Extremely fast**.
+We create the user interface when the UI configuration changes.
+When a state changes, we just make the UI represent the current state.
+ - **Extremely customizable**.
+We have a new file for just configuration.
+In the past, we declined UI specific options because they did not fit in the state machine.
+They will fit in a configuration file for a user interface.
+ - **Extremely extensible**.
+It's based on the web standard [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Don't like the built-in cards?
+Make your own!
+Custom cards are treated the same as built-in cards and care configured the same way.
+ - **Making the backend faster**.
+With Lovelace, the backend will no longer need to maintain entities like groups for the sole purpose of showing them on the frontend.

+## How it works

 The old user interface relied solely on the state machine.
-This caused trouble as it meant that people wanted to store things in the state machine to control the user interface.
-That's a big violation of seperation of concern.
+This caused trouble as it meant that the state machine was now not only the source for device states, but also for user interface configuration.
 With Lovelace, we're taking a completely different approach.
 All user interface configuration will live in a seperate file, controlled by the user.
-This means that we only have to build up the user interface when the UI configuration changes and can just render the states.
-It will also allow for more configuration options to be added.

 ![Visual comparison of old configuration versus new configuration](/img/en/frontend/lovelace-ui-comparison.png)